The Big Picture: Code as the Only Interface

 agex is designed to be the middle road.

 The whitelist registration system is more than just a security feature; it is a tool for guidance.
-By carefully selecting which functions, classes, and modules you expose, you are effectively designing a "micro-DSL" (Domain-Specific Language) for your agent.
+By carefully selecting which functions, classes, and modules you expose, you are providing conceptual guide-rails for your agent.

-This curated environment helps guide the agent toward a correct solution by limiting its scope of action to only the most relevant capabilities.
+This curated environment helps lead the agent toward a correct solution by limiting its scope of action to only the most relevant capabilities.
 It prevents the agent from getting lost in the vastness of a full compute environment and encourages it to compose the building blocks you provide.
-This "micro-DSL" can be as small or as large as you need, from a handful of functions to broad access to a library, giving you fine-grained control over the balance of guidance and freedom.

 Registration, Not Tool-Making